vehicle-lang/tutorial/src/chapters/2-language.md

 We discussed an instance of the embedding gap when verifying Property 3.
 In particular, we reasoned in terms of the problem space, but verified the network trained on the input space.

-Property 1 in the Acas Xu library is an example where the problem space and the output space deviate, as well.
+Property 1 in the ACAS Xu library is an example where the problem space and the output space deviate, as well.
 This makes Property 1 specification somewhat harder.

-For your first exercise, define Property 1 in Vehicle, paying attention to careful handling of the *embedding gap*.
+For this exercise, define Property 1 in Vehicle, paying attention to careful handling of the *embedding gap*.

-*ACAS Xu Propery 1*: *If the intruder is distant and is significantly slower than the ownship, the score of a COC advisory will always be below a certain fixed threshold.*
+*ACAS Xu Property 1*: *If the intruder is distant and is significantly slower than the ownship, the score of a COC advisory will always be below a certain fixed threshold.*

 Taking the original thresholds, this boils down to:

 $$
   (\rho \geq 55947.691) \wedge
   (v_{own} \geq 1145) \wedge (v_{int} \leq 60)
-  \Rightarrow \text{the score for COC is at most} 1500
+  \Rightarrow \text{the score for COC is at most } 1500
 $$

 *Note:*